Keflex Capsules 250 mg

 Prolonged use of cefalexin may result in the overgrowth of non-susceptible organisms.
 Careful observation of the patient is essential.
 If superinfection occurs during therapy, appropriate measures should be taken.

+Elderly patients, patients with severe renal impairment or central nervous system disorders are particularly at risk.
 Cefalexin should be administered with caution in the presence of markedly impaired renal function.
 Careful clinical and laboratory studies should be made because safe dosage may be lower than that usually recommended.
+If dialysis is required for renal failure, the daily dose of cefalexin should not exceed 500mg.
+If cefalexin associated neurotoxicity is suspected, discontinuation of cefalexin should be considered.

 A false positive reaction for glucose in the urine may occur with Benedict's or Fehling's solutions or with copper sulphate test tablets.